ringcentral/ringcentral-embeddable/docs/integration/address-book.md

 }, '*');
 ```

-Add a message event to response contacts list event:
+Add a message event to respond to a contacts list event:

 ```js
 window.addEventListener('message', function (e) {